Advertiser Disclosure

 Hartsfield-Jackson Atlanta International Airport Concourse T. Image Credit: Hartsfield-Jackson Atlanta International Airport

-Concourse T is attached to the domestic terminal and has 21 gates numbered T1 to T21.
-A Delta Sky Club, United Club, and Admirals Club are all based in this concourse, as well as a good selection of shops and restaurants.
+Concourse T is attached to the domestic terminal and has 21 gates, numbered T1 to T21.
+A Delta Sky Club, United Club, and Admirals Club are all based in this concourse, as well as several shops and restaurants.
 Passengers can ride the Plane Train from the lower level of Concourse T to any other concourse in the airport.

 Concourse A